 1698: “The Country House” is performed at Drury Lane.

-1699: Vanbrugh visits site of the Castle Howard after he receives a commission form Lord Carlisle.
+1699: Vanbrugh visits the site of the Castle Howard after he receives a commission from Lord Carlisle.

-1700: The Kit Kat Club, a group of Whig reformers including Vanbrugh sponsor a production of Falstaff.
+1700: The Kit Kat Club, a group of Whig reformers including Vanbrugh, sponsor a production of Falstaff.
 This is the first public proof that the club exists.
 “The Pilgrim” opens at Drury Lane.
-Foundation stone at Castle Howard is laid.
-He is permitted to build house on site of the former Whitehall Palace which was destroyed by fire.
+The foundation stone at Castle Howard is laid.
+He is permitted to build a house on site of the former Whitehall Palace which was destroyed by fire.

 1701: Building of his house at Whitehall begins.
 This will later be satirised by Jonathan Swift as “Goose Pie House”.